TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-09-02-Project-Summary.md

 Important Links:

-* All trained models are available [here](https://drive.google.com/drive/folders/1qTQ8Fc7OqBElU8M2llO_P-8FaA7yhiP5?usp=sharing)
+* All the trained models are available [here](https://drive.google.com/drive/folders/1qTQ8Fc7OqBElU8M2llO_P-8FaA7yhiP5?usp=sharing)
-* All simulation videos are available [here](https://drive.google.com/drive/folders/1tRxVsPc0IGK2gm0gXYwy0R_mgEnHWzPp?usp=sharing).
+* All the simulation videos are available [here](https://drive.google.com/drive/folders/1tRxVsPc0IGK2gm0gXYwy0R_mgEnHWzPp?usp=sharing).

 # Results

-I have perform an extensive range of experiments on each optimization strategy and compiled the combined results in a separate blog page - [Results Summary](https://theroboticsclub.github.io/gsoc2022-Nikhil_Paliwal/gsoc/Results-Summary/).
+I have performed an extensive range of experiments on each optimization strategy and compiled the combined results in a separate blog page - [Results Summary](https://theroboticsclub.github.io/gsoc2022-Nikhil_Paliwal/gsoc/Results-Summary/).

 ## Summarizing the improvements

-The essential observations and improvements are presented below that I have achieved through the project.
+The essential observations and improvements presented below that I have achieved through the project.
 For exact numerical figures, please see the result page (mentioned above).
 For code implementation, please refer to the individual PRs.

 ### TensorFlow framework

 * We achieved a **~12x** reduction in the model memory size with `Dynamic range quantization`.
-* We maintain a similar `MSE` value (at best 0.001 better) as baseline in offline evaluation.
+* We maintain a similar `MSE` value (at best 0.001 better) as the baseline in offline evaluation.
 * We achieved a **~33x** better inference time with `TensorRT Int8` optimization and **~7.5x** better inference time with `Dynamic range quantization` in offline evaluation.
-* We achieved **~0.66x** times smaller `Position deviation MAE` and **~12x** time higher Brain iteration frequency (RT) in simulation.
+* We achieved **~0.66x** times less `Position deviation MAE` and **~12x** time higher Brain iteration frequency (RT) in simulation.
 * We achieved **~22x** time improvement in `Mean inference time` in simulation.

 ### PyTorch framework

-* We achieved, at best, a **~4x** memory reduction with `Static Quantization technique`.
+* We achieved, at best, a **~4x** memory reduction with the `Static Quantization technique`.
 * The `MSE` is improved by 0.011 from baseline using `Prune + Quantization`.
-Other techniques also gives a slight better performance.
+Other techniques also give a slightly better performance.
 * All the methods inference time in same scale ( 10 <sup>-3</sup> ) of magnitude.
-`Local prune` strategy has the best inference speed (cpu).
+The `Local prune` strategy has the best inference speed (CPU).
 * `Quantization + Prune` gives the best performance overall.
 However, all other strategies are also very close.

 ## Recommendations

 * PyTorch optimized models are smaller in size and have better inference time.
-I would recommend `Global/Local Prune` strategy for start because they also support inference with GPU. `Quantization + Prune` has least `MSE` but only support CPU inference.
+I would recommend the `Global/Local Prune` strategy for a start because they also support inference with GPU. `Quantization + Prune` has the least `MSE` but only supports CPU inference.
-* Tflite optimized models gives better performance than original models with very less memory size.
-The installation is easy and there is no specific hardware constraints.
-I would recommend `Dynamic range quantization` as first optimization method.
+* Tflite optimized models give better performance than original models with very less memory sizes.
+The installation is easy and there are no specific hardware constraints.
+I would recommend `Dynamic range quantization` as the first optimization method.
-* TensorRT optimized models have best performance in both offline and simulation.
-However, they have large memory footprint.
-If the disk space is not a constraint, I would recommend using `Int8` or `Float16` precision model.
+* TensorRT optimized models have the best performance in both offline and simulation.
+However, they have a large memory footprint.
+If the disk space is not a constraint, I would recommend using the `Int8` or `Float16` precision model.

 # Future work

-TensorRT also supports PyTorch framework with [Torch-TensorRT](https://pytorch.org/TensorRT/) compiler.
+TensorRT also supports the PyTorch framework with [Torch-TensorRT](https://pytorch.org/TensorRT/) compiler.
 It would be interesting to compare the same TensorRT optimizations between the two popular deep learning frameworks (TensorFlow and PyTorch).
-We already have everything setup for offline and online benchmarking, which could provide additional insights for our project.
-I have saved useful resources for installation and development as follow:
+We already have everything set up for offline and online benchmarking, which could provide additional insights for our project.
+I have saved helpful resources for installation and development as follows:

 * [Torch-TensorRT Installation](https://pytorch.org/TensorRT/getting_started/installation.html#installation)
 * [Torch-TensorRT Documentation](https://pytorch.org/TensorRT/)